tokensoft/bcoin/README.md

 # Bcoin

+## Changes in this Fork

+This fork contains 2 main changes.
+- The XPUB keys are allowed to be BIP35 compatible.
+This means that it allows level-2, non-hardend XPUBs.
+The key generation paths and watching are now BIP35 compatible, however.
+- The lookahead is extended for use cases expecting a large number of unused wallets.

+## General
 __NOTE__: The latest release of bcoin contains a non-backward compatible change to the rest API.
 Please read the [changelog]'s "migrating" section for more details.